-European Union structural funds also offer a variety of financing (grant) schemes for the formation of international collaborations between European companies so as to encourage innovation and business development.
+The European Union also offer a variety of funding programmes for the formation of international collaborations between European companies so as to encourage innovation and business development.

 Incorporating a European Company (Societas Europea or SE) facilitates business activity across European countries.
 There are several advantages to SEs: